skrantzman/DNN_Tailwind/README.md

    At this point you are ready to start customizing the base theme with Tailwind CSS!

-7. Once your satisived with theme you can package it up into a dnn skin package with the following command.
+7. Once you're satisived with your theme you can package it up into a dnn skin package with the following command.

    ```
    gulp package